What are the pros and cons of electric cars?

 With fewer moving parts, an electric car should be cheaper to maintain than a petrol or diesel vehicle.
 You can kiss goodbye to changing the oil, spark plugs, belts, coolant, air filters and transmission oil.

-However, you’ll still need to visit a garage for replacement tyres, brakes, lights, wipers, tracking adjustment, suspension and cabin filtration.
+However, you will still need to visit a garage for replacement tyres, brakes, lights, windscreen wipers, tracking adjustment, suspension and cabin filtration.

 Access to towns and cities